 The watch, true to form, comes in a waterproof pelican-style case.
 In this case, you’ll find the watch along with relevant documents and both a rubber strap and a metal bracelet, as well as tools needed to change between them yourself.
 Included is also a cleaning kit for the canal, a good move as clogging of the canal from debris and salt deposits is the only potential failure point I can see.

 All in all, this is a watch that is as unique and bold as it is discrete, and could very well become a modern-day dive watch classic.

-It is built like a rock, and with the built-in depth gauge, this is potentially a backup dive computer for the discerning diver.
-The main drawbacks on the watch being the size and weight, as well as the fact that while you can get current depth.
+It is built like a rock, and with the built-in depth gauge, it’s also a backup dive computer for the meticulous diver.
+The main drawbacks of the watch being the size and weight, as well as the fact that while you can get current depth.

 The watch cannot show you maximum depth reached during the dive, which some divers prefer to have for logging purposes.

 The watch is priced at CHF 3,500 (roughly $4,000), or about three times the cost of many top-of-the-line dive computers, which will definitely drive away some potential buyers.
 But then again, this is not a dive computer, just like it’s not a watch for everyone.

 This is a watch for dive watch aficionado, who is looking for a Swiss mechanical luxury watch that can go from an executive boardroom to the deck of a dive boat, and be fully in its element in both locations.

 Would you ever buy the Oris Aquis Depth Gauge?